Lamkhaga pass, Auden’s col, Kinner Kailash Parikrama and Larsa our trek are few treks that are among flagship treks by Raacho Trekkers.

 Auden’s Col is approachable from Gangotri and one can trek up to Kedarnath following Auden’s Col and Khatling glacier.
 The pass is named after John Bicknell Auden of the Geological Survey of India, who first discovered it in 1935 and crossed it in 1939.
 Mr. Harish Kapadia and Mr. Romesh Bhattacharjee from the Himalayan Club repeated Auden’s explorations in the late eighties.

 Normally pass and the Khatling glacier is heavily infested with crevasses.
 However, we crossed the pass in early June and encountered few crevasses due to heavy snow cover.
 Read Ashul Chaurasia’s photo blog written about the three passes expedition.

 Kinnaur Kailash Parikrama is one of the toughest treks in Himachal, around the holy Mount Kailash, also called Kinner Kailash in Kinnaur.
 It’s a 60 Km trek, which starts in Thangi through Charang, Lalan Ti, crossing Charang La pass (17,194 ft) and ends in Chitkul village – the last inhabited village accessible by road, near the Indo-Tibet border in Baspa valley of Kinnaur, Himachal.

 Mostly done by pilgrims, it’s a difficult trek and there are no specific directions to follow, just a few stones kept on top of each other by former trekkers marks the path.

 This route connects the Kinnaur valley to the Spiti Valley in Himachal Pradesh.
-It is one of the most less traversed route in the region.
+It is one of the most less traversed routes in the region.
 The pass lies at the head of the Lippa village near Kalpa.
 It descends to the Pin valley in Spiti.
-It is one of the most beautiful treks and is one of the most undiscovered trail.
-This is definitely one of the roads less travelled.
+It is one of the most beautiful treks and is one of the most undiscovered trails.
+This is definitely one of the roads less traveled.